 A growing number of studies show that what we eat plays a profound role in cognitive health.
 Researchers are particularly interested in the positive effects of the Mediterranean diet, which consists primarily of fish, fruits, vegetables, nuts, legumes, whole grains, and olive oil.

-A study published in January in the journal Neurology found that adults in their 70s who ate a Mediterranean diet were less likely to lose brain volume as they aged.
+A study published in the journal Neurology found that adults in their 70s who ate a Mediterranean diet were less likely to lose brain volume as they aged.

 Another study, from the Rush University Medical Center, found that people who stuck to a Mediterranean-type diet lowered their risk of developing Alzheimer’s by 53 percent.
 Even participants who only partially stuck to this diet were able to cut their risk of the disease by 35 percent.

 Dr. Barry Sears, biochemist and creator of the Zone Diet, which aims to reduce inflammation, based his famous eating program on the Mediterranean diet.
 What makes the Mediterranean diet so special, he says, is its high levels of omega-3 fatty acids.

 According to Sears, the underlying cause of cognitive decline is increased inflammation in the brain.
 This makes omega-3s, which are anti-inflammatory, ideal for promoting brain health.
 Unlike most drugs, fat can easily pass through the blood-brain barrier.

 “Once omega-3 fatty acids transfer from the blood into the brain, they become building blocks for a powerful group of hormones that resolve the inflammation that causes various neurological disorders,” he said.